-There are always so many cute, trendy cafes popping up in Seoul, and Zapangi Cafe with its unique vending machine entrance is one of them.
+There are always so many cute, trendy cafes in Seoul, and Zapangi Cafe with its unique vending machine entrance is one of them.
 Check out how to see it for yourself below!

 At this point, I’ve visited Seoul so many times, I have similar pictures of the big attractions like Gyeongbokgung and Bukchon Hanok Village.
-Sometimes when I go up, I make a very random, usually trendy, list of things I want to do, and wind up venturing to a number of cafes high on a sugar rush.
+Whenever I visit now, I make a very random, usually trendy, list of things I want to do, and wind up venturing to a number of cafes high on a sugar rush.

 We went first thing in the morning and had a nutritious breakfast of mermaid cake and coffee ;P.